 - Wild nature of Greenland

-Flight departure from Iceland – Keflavik international airport to Ilulissat.
-Departure of flight GL717 at 19:05.
-Upon arrival to Ilulissat at 20:15, transfer by hotel shuttle bus from the airport to Hotel Hvide Falk where you stay 2 nights.
+Flight departure from Iceland – Reykjavik Domestic airport – to Ilulissat.
+Upon arrival to Ilulissat, transfer by hotel shuttle bus from the airport to Hotel Hvide Falk where you stay 2 nights.

 Day 2: Ilulissat